shashidhar7682/PRASUNET_ML_01/linear_reg2/Readme.md

 # House Price Prediction

-Using 3 basic features Ground Floor Area, Number Of Bedrooms and Bathrooms (in ground floor)
+Using Feature Engineering to for Total Number of Bedrooms and Total Area

 ## Table of Contents